-At Pearson we were smushed in with a bunch of Canadian WestJet flights.
-Given the large size of our plane, I decided to clear form the gate area and let other passengers get through there.
+At Pearson, we were smushed in with a bunch of Canadian WestJet flights.
+Given the large size of our plane, I decided to clear from the gate area and let other passengers get through there.
 Then, things started to get rather strange.
-Our gate was moved to the “C” area, an delayed for two hours.
+Our gate was moved to the “C” area and delayed for two hours.
 The lady at the gate would actually get on the loudspeaker and call out the Toronto Airport people for forcing their plane to languish without a gate for close to six hours.
 She would say “Just so you know, this is not our fault, this is the fault of GTAA”.

 Total Flight Price (return): $516.20 CAD

 Round-Trip Distance: 9040 km

 Cost to choose seat: $0.00 (aisle location leaving, front location returning)